 Another win for Godwin’s Law, an Internet adage which says that “as an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.”

 Fast forward to today and chatbot technology has progressed quite a bit.
+We now have the most powerful NLP manifestation ever, GPT-3, and it’s spawning a whole bunch of new startups in areas like chatbots.
 Let’s talk about chatbots for a bit.

 What Are Chatbots?

 Simply put, a chatbot is messaging interface you communicate with where the person on the other side is actually a machine learning algorithm.
 Ideally, the user wouldn’t even know they were chatting with an algorithm and they could seamlessly be passed to a human in case the algorithm can’t handle the request.
 Think about this in the context of a customer support chat.
 Some companies we spoke with actually insert manual pauses into their chatbots to make them sound more natural.
 Today, the first point of contact for many websites are intelligent chatbots which can solicit and qualify leads.
 New Zealand startup Uneeq is taking chatbots a step further and creating digital humans.